Sud-ana/opensource_physical_design/README.md

   4. Next the testbench is created for the inverter uisng a pulse to characterize followed by simulating the transient behavour of the circuit in ngspice.
      4.1  <img src="Screenshot/test_bench_with_model_files.jpg">
      4.2  <img src="Screenshot/run_spice_sim_with_pulse_testbench.jpg">
-  5. The spice simulation deck needs to be characterized for the different timing paramters and create a timing library.
+  5. The spice simulation deck needs to be characterized for the different timing paramters and create a timing library. **ERROR: Spice netlist couldn't be run **
      5.1.
 Observe the different delays from waveform viewer <img src="Screenshot/Delays_observed_from_waveform_viewer.jpg">
-  6.
+     5.2.

  # Plug in custom cell into design